mkostoevr/notes/perf0.md

 Options:
 - WAL mode: none
 - PK: unsigned
-- Dataset: monotonically incremental (1)
+- Dataset: monotonically incremental (start: 0, step: 1)

 **NOTE**: The difference in select qery is highly suspicious, the results are to be actualized.